|Head Coaching Career|

-The Razorback Nation welcomed home one of its own on March 23, 2011, when Mike Anderson was named the 12th head men’s basketball coach in Arkansas history.
-Charged with bringing back the winning tradition that was synonymous with the Razorback program throughout the ‘80s and ‘90s, Anderson enters his sixth season at Arkansas and 15th year as a head coach in 2016-17.
+Razorback Nation welcomed home one of its own on March 23, 2011, when Mike Anderson was named the 12th head men’s basketball coach in Arkansas history.
+Charged with bringing back the winning tradition that was synonymous with the Razorback program throughout the ‘80s and ‘90s while he was on the basketball staff, Anderson enters his eighth season at Arkansas and 17th year as a head coach in 2018-19.

 A longtime assistant and associate head coach at Arkansas, Anderson spent a combined nine years as a head coach at the University of Alabama-Birmingham and the University of Missouri before returning to the Razorbacks.

-One of just 10 current Division I head coaches with 10-plus years of experience and no losing seasons, Anderson’s 14 years at the helm of a program have resulted in a 302-162 record, nine 20-win campaigns, seven NCAA Tournament appearances, two Sweet Sixteen berths and a run to the 2009 Elite Eight.
+One of just four current Division I head coaches with 15-plus years of experience and zero losing seasons, Anderson’s 16 years at the helm of a program have resulted in a 351-184 record, 11 20-win campaigns, nine NCAA Tournament appearances, two Sweet 16 berths and a run to the 2009 Elite Eight.

-During his first five seasons at Arkansas, Anderson produced a 102-64 record and was the first head coach in program history to win 18 or more games in each of his first four years.
+During his first seven seasons at Arkansas, Anderson produced a 151-86 record and was the first head coach in program history to win 18 or more games in each of his first four years.
 Anderson has also re-established Bud Walton Arena as one of the toughest places to play and brought excitement back to the tradition-rich program.
-In his first five years, Arkansas has won 80 games (80-12) in Bud Walton Arena, including an arena-record 17 during each of his first three years.
+Since his return to Fayetteville, the Razorbacks are tied for the fourth-most home victories in the country with 110.
 The 2012-13 squad posted just the third unbeaten SEC home record (9-0) in program history and the first since 1998.
-The success on-and-off the court has translated into fan support as Arkansas returned to the top 25 in national attendance the first four years, including No. 11 in 2014-15.
+The success on-and-off the court has translated into fan support as Arkansas has been a mainstay in the top 25 for national attendance during the Anderson era, including No. 10 in 2017-18.

 The 2014-15 campaign brought back memories of the 1990s, as Arkansas finished second in the SEC at 13-5 and spent eight weeks ranked in both the Associated Press Top 25 and USA Today Coaches Poll.
 Anderson’s attention to detail in skill development helped sophomore Bobby Portis become just the second Razorback in program history to be named the SEC Player of the Year by both the Associated Press and league head coaches.
 Portis was the first Razorback to surpass 1,000 points and 500 rebounds as a sophomore and went on to become the 12th player in program history to be selected in the first round of the NBA Draft, when he went 22nd overall to the Chicago Bulls.